Tatianaharvey/odin-recipes/README.md

 # odin-recipes
-A basic recipe website to practice my html skills.
+A basic recipe website to practice my html and css skills.
 I will include multiple pages for recipes in a very basic recipe site.